 Step Two: Schedule an Interactive Appointment

-Schedule a one-hour interactive appointment to meet with the Accessibility Coordinator, Nicole Locker, to discuss your disability documentation, accommodation requests, and any challenges related to the disability.
+Schedule an interactive appointment at http://www.meetme.so/nusas to meet with an Accessibility Coordinator to discuss your disability documentation, accommodation requests, and any challenges related to the disability.

-Following the interactive appointment, the Committee for Students with Disabilities will review the documentation provided, accommodations requested, and curriculum requirements to determine specific accommodations and services.
-Students deemed eligible for the Office of Special Services and approved for accommodations and services will be provided with an Accommodations Letter outlining specific accommodations along with educational resources.
-The letter will be sent electronically and hard copy.
+Students deemed eligible for Student Accessibility Services and approved for accommodations and services will be provided with an Accommodation Letter outlining specific accommodations along with educational resources.
+The letter will be sent electronically and hard copy, upon request.

-Once a student receives an official Accommodations Letter outlining approved curriculum accommodations, it is the student’s responsibility to present (in person or via e-mail) the letter to his/her professor and discuss the letter to the professor should he/she wish to access/use the prescribed accommodations.
-Should you wish to discuss ways to communicate your accommodations with your professor, please contact Nicole Locker, Accessibility Coordinator, email@example.com or (858) 642-8058.
+Once a student receives the official Accommodations Letter outlining approved curriculum accommodations, it is the student’s responsibility to present (in person or via e-mail) the letter to his/her professor and discuss the letter to the professor should he/she wish to access/use the prescribed accommodations.
+Should students wish to discuss ways to communicate approved accommodations with your professor, please contact Nicole Locker, Accessibility Coordinator,at email@example.com or (858) 642-8058